CHAPTER 8: OLIVIA

 I rub my eyes, tuck my wayward hair behind my ears, try to make out familiar landmarks as we pass in the approaching light of day.
 The tiny white church just off the main road I’d never seen a single vehicle or person outside of.
 A cornfield.
 A Circle K sign rusted and barely hanging onto the top of its metal pole.
 The broken window glass of the station just beyond it.
 Sad and neglected.
 More flat expanse, but fallow this time.
 And then, a dimly lit, wooden sign ghosting out of the early morning fog.

 Tomahawk Hill.
 Population 2,138.

-In a few minutes, the car will take us up the curvy road that once made my heart beat with anticipation but now, thrum with dread.
+In a few minutes, the car will take us up the serpentine road that once made my heart beat with anticipation but now, thrum with dread.
 Would the ground bear the telltale signs of my grandfather’s fatal accident?

 I press my now hot forehead to the glass, close my eyes, focus on how the cool, hard surface feels against my skin.
 I imagine pressing various parts of my face against it, using it like a cold, wet cloth against fevered skin.
 The driver eyes me with suspicion as though reading my intent.

 Out of nowhere, it seems, big blue bluffs appear along the left side of the taxi, forcing me to crane my neck upward and lean down into the seat to get a full view.

 As a kid, I’d told my friends that my grandparents lived in the mountains.
 Outsiders sometimes mistook the bluffs for mountains too, but even after moving to LA, surrounded at all times by snow-capped purple mountains majesty, I thought the bluffs were humbler but just as beautiful.